dcwalker/WhyWeUseGit/README.markdown

 The first command, `fetch` will get all the snapshot from the origin branch, the second merges origin's `master` branch into your `master` branch.

+Why is merging easier?

+You know where the branch came from!
+Ever tried to figure out where a branch cuts off from trunk in subversion?
+This information what be very useful when merging or even reviewing a large change set but is aggravatingly difficult to figure out in subversion.

+Don't re-merge code that's already merged!
+When you merge a branch git knows what has already been merged so it only merges what's new.
+Here's an example of why this is so powerful:  Say you have your trunk and a dev branch.
+Trunk is the code you have in production and you add a feature that takes 5 commits to complete (not hard to do when you commit early and often).
+You merge dev back into trunk after revision 5 then continue work on the next feature.
+Meanwhile another developer discovers a bug in the first feature.
+It's an easy fix so they implement it in revision 6 by removing the bogus line of code.
+Now you've completed feature 2 and it again takes 5 commits.
+You want to merge this new feature to the trunk so it can go to production but you don't remember when you last merged.
+You have two choices, you can hunt through the logs and sort out where you last merged or you can merge the whole thing.
+What if others were committing too?
+You have to sort out all their commits as well.
+If you just merge the whole branch back you'll re-implement the broken code that your co-worker already fixed (Ah!
+Regression!).

+Git makes the above scenario simple by making the merge simple.
+It knows where you last merged and where your branch came from thus keeping you from overwriting other people's work.

 It's Distributed
 ----------------